andrewt3000/web_development/README.md

 On the client side wrap react router's Route object with logic to redirect if the user isn't logged in [Example](https://reacttraining.com/react-router/web/example/auth-workflow).
 The user's login status, user name, etc. can be stored in a global store.
 Client side authentication is for convenience, the pages without data are typically not secure assets.

+Trade off: the jwt tokens have an expiration.
+The pro of longer expirations is convenince for users.
+The con is security.

-Best practice: When storing in your database, [hash the passwords](https://auth0.com/blog/hashing-passwords-one-way-road-to-security/).
+Best practice: When storing passwords in the database, [hash the passwords](https://auth0.com/blog/hashing-passwords-one-way-road-to-security/).

 Alternatives:
-Pro: you don't have to store and protect sensitive information including user's passwords, and jwt secret key.
+Pro: not storing and protecting sensitive information including user's passwords, and jwt secret key.
+Presumably timely updates for vulnerabilities.
+Con: dependence on 3rd party and possible changes.
+(They can go down, go out of business, get bought out, change their pricing, change their api)
 - [auth0](https://auth0.com/)
 - [okta](https://www.okta.com/)
 - [Amazon cognito](https://aws.amazon.com/cognito/)